 Will my insurance cover The Emily Program?

 Many insurance companies cover The Emily Program treatment and we can work with you to determine what your insurance will cover.
-More detailed insurance information, including a list of current insurance providers, is available under the Admissions section of this website.
+More detailed insurance information, including a list of current insurance providers, is available in the insurance section of our website.
 You’ll also find our Insurance Verification Tool there, which helps you to speak with your insurance company about the services covered by your plan.
 The Emily Program helps you navigate the insurance system, too.
-If you have questions about your coverage, please call our admissions team at 1-888-364-5977 ext.
-1612.
+If you have questions about your coverage, please call our admissions team at 1-888-364-5977.
 One of our admissions specialists will answer your questions.

 Do you have information on outcomes?